mohanmca/professional_certification/aws/1_2_aws_lambda_anki.md

 ## AWS Lambda unit test

 * DynamoDB local and localstack (for unit test)
-* Create cutom Mock
+* Create custom Mock
 * Use dedicated test environment

 ## AWS Lambda debug

-* SAM allows to run local version of lambda function insdie docker container locally.
+* SAM allows to run local version of lambda function inside docker container locally.
 * SAM CLI and use your IDE debugger on the docker container that it provides.